spiffe/spiffe/standards/WIT-SVID.md

 ### 3. Claims

+This section describes the claims that may be included in the WIT-SVID.

-The WIT-SVID specification does not introduce any claims beyond those defined by the upstream document.
-However, it does set additional restrictions on some claims.
+The WIT-SVID specification does not introduce any claims beyond those defined by the upstream document for the WIT.
+However, it does set additional restrictions and provide SPIFFE-specific guidance on some claims.

 TODO: